mdagudo/3-column-preview-card-component-main/README.md

 ### What I learned

-I practiced a lot of GRID and FLEX in this challenge, because I'm just a newbie in this topics and I feel like I'm improving a lot with every challenge I complete.
+I practiced a lot of GRID and FLEX in this challenge, because I'm just a newbie in these topics and I feel like I'm improving a lot with every challenge I complete.

 ### Continued development